Ginger speeds up workout recovery.

 Ginger aids digestion.

 Ginger Tea was believed to help with digestion and nausea.
-You may add a little honey or stevia to sweeten the bitterness of this ginger if you prefer.
+You may add a little lemon infused honey or stevia to sweeten the bitterness of this ginger if you prefer.
 An overview of ginger-related study performed before 2013 discovered that many digestive issues–such as nausea, nausea, and indigestion–may be modulated by ginger.
 Dried Ginger has been used for centuries to deal with upset stomachs and nausea.
 The pharmacologically active chemical in ginger is called gingerol.

 Ginger helps fight against cancer